Thomas Henry Huxley was an nineteenth century scientist known for his evolutionist theories

 Ealing School for two years until the age of ten.
 Taught between the ages of 8 and 12 at Charing Cross Medical School.
 Huxley was largely self taught and became one of the great autodidacts of the century.

-Chronology/Biography of Thomas Henry Huxley:
+Timeline/Biography of Thomas Henry Huxley:

 1838: Huxley was apprenticed to various medical practitioners starting with his brother in law John Cooke who lived in Coventry.
 He then moved on to study with Thomas Chandler in Rotherhithe, a very poor district of London.
 Chandler was well known for his experiments using mesmerism.